funilrys/PyFunceble/docs/responses/source.rst

 ^^^^^^^^^

-This source is always returned when the taken decision of the status of the domain/IP comes from :func:`PyFunceble.lookup.dns.DNSLookup.request` outputs.
+This source is always returned when the taken decision of the status of the domain/IP comes from :class:`PyFunceble.query.dns.query_tool.DNSQueryTool` outputs.

 .. include:: special_rules.rst